ThibaultEmo/ece-webtech-2023-fall/modules/05-styles/lab.md

 ## Prerequisites

-Make a copy of the previous labs in your repository under the `labs/module-4` folder and commit.
+Tag your latest commit from the previous lab with a name like `lab4` to help navigate your project.
+Don't forget to push the tag.

 ## Part 1.
 Initialize Tailwind CSS inside a Next.js application (easy level)

+Skip this part if you have Tailwind CSS already installed in your Next.js application within the previous lab.

 Follow the [official installation](https://tailwindcss.com/docs/guides/nextjs) guide to install Tailwind inside Next.js.
 Since you already have a Next.js application, start at step 2.